Phishing warning 01-May-2024

 Welcome

-Join us in either London or online in September 2025 for this edition of the Faraday Discussion series.
+Join us in London in September 2025 for this edition of the Faraday Discussion series.
 The Faraday Discussions are unique international discussion meetings that address current and emerging topics at the forefront of the physical sciences.

 Why attend?

-Find out more about Faraday Discussions in the video and FAQ – see useful links above.
+Find out more about Faraday Discussions in the video and FAQs – see Useful links on the right.

 A unique conference format that prioritises discussion